Is There a Right Time to Die?

 I personally do not subscribe to either of the above ideas, as God can take a person's life while he or she is on a respirator or prolong it if taken off.
 Only he knows what is best and does not need any advice from us.

-Before making such a serious decision, take the time to have a family conference with the doctor regarding the likelihood of your brother living without the respirator.
-Also discuss what kind of quality of life he would likely experience both on and off the machines.
-If possible, discuss the situation with your brother.
-If he is capable of deciding for himself, you should abide by his choice even if it means he decides his time to die might be sooner rather than later.
+Before making such a serious decision, take the time to have a family conference with the doctor regarding the likelihood of your loved one living without equipment attached to them.
+Also discuss what kind of quality of life your loved one would likely experience both on and off the machines.
+If possible, try to discuss the situation with the loved one that is actually near death.
+If they are capable of deciding for themselves, you should abide by their choice even if it means they decide their time to die might be sooner rather than later.

 Recommended Articles